chaoss/MARS/automation-english/active_user_input/README.md

     - organizational-diversity.md
 ```

+Note: _You may skip configuring `github-link` and `github-branch` parameters for the languages that exist in the translation repository (like Spanish and Chinese), since all working groups for them are at fixed location._

 Apart from this you might also find `front-matter` and `end-matter` in the beginning of the file.
 It corresponds to the static input of contributors, release-notes and the LICENSE - to be pulled from the website repository.
 You might not need to change it since any modification in these files in the website repo would be anyways reflected here.
 So you can safetly ignore those terms.

 ### Usage

 Now that you are familiar with the structure of the file, it is important to note that this file also determines in which order the working groups, focus-areas and metrics would be displayed in the release report.
 The order is from top to bottom, and is applicable for WG, focus-areas and their respective metrics. (this doesn't apply to front and end matter since they have fixed position at the beginning and the end of the PDF respectively)

-This file is expected to be altered during each metrics release process.
+This file is expected to be altered during each metrics release process. \
+An optional step would be to save these files as a part of release history.

 A series of steps to be performed during the release process:
 * Update this file - perform the following operations, if applicable: